Of all the stuff we throw away in Minnesota almost 18 percent is food.

 - Make a list with meals in mind.
 Create a shopping list based on specific meals.
 Choose recipes based on what you already have at home.
 Try out the Meals in Mind shopping list template from the Food: Too Good to Waste toolkit.

 - Get help with portion planning.
 The fear of not providing enough to eat often causes hosts to cook too much.
-Find meal planning tips from Eureka Recycling's Make Dirt Not Waste.
+Check out these meal planning tips from Eureka Recycling.

 - Keep fruits and vegetables fresh.
 Prepare ingredients for the week as soon as you get back from the store.
 Use these tips from Eureka Recycling to extend the life of your produce.